lucasjellema/speakerpool-app/architecture.md

 A centralized service that manages all data operations:
 - Loading speaker data from JSON file
-- Loading and applying delta files for specific speakers
+- Loading and applying delta files for specific speakers using their unique IDs
-- Providing methods to access and filter speaker data
+- Providing methods to access and filter speaker data by ID or unique ID
 - Updating speaker information
-- Saving changes to delta files when specified
+- Saving changes to delta files named after speaker's unique ID
+- Handling empty or invalid delta files gracefully
 - Dispatching events when data changes

 ```javascript